devzzafk/devzzafk/README.md

 I like working at the intersection of:

-`software` × `data` × `intelligence` × `human problems`
+**software × data × intelligence × human problems**

 Currently exploring **web & mobile development, data, cloud technologies, machine learning and brain-computer interfaces.**

-I learn by building, experimenting, breaking things, fixing them and occasionally making the UI prettier than necessary.
+I learn by building, experimenting, breaking things, fixing them — and occasionally making the UI prettier than necessary.

 </td>